laurenschrader/Portfolio-Project/README.md

 _This application is meant to give a brief overview of myself- an introduction, overview of my work and education background, and my portfolio of work._

-_On the landing page, users can read my introduction and background.
-From the landing page, users can navigate to "My Projects" page, by using the navigation bar.
-From there, users will see 3 of my projects outlined- including a brief description of each project, the languages and technologies used for project.
-From there, users are able to navigate to each project's GitHub, using the given hyperlinks within each project section._
+_On the landing page, users will see my name and image, as well as a 'welcome' message.
+From the landing page, users can navigate the 'Menu' to view either the 'About Me' or 'My Projects' page.
+The 'About Me' section will give an overview of myself, my background, my education, and work experience.
+The 'My Projects' page will give an overview of 3 of my projects- including a brief description, the languages and technologies used, as well as the GitHub link for each project._

 ## Setup/Installation Requirements